spiestarxada/appwsharepoint/README.md

 For developers who want to run the application locally or customize the application:

-- [Local Development Guide](./docs/LOCAL_DEVELOPMENT.md) - Set up a local development environment, customize the frontend (starting with AgentPreview.tsx), modify agent instructions and tools, and use evaluation to improve your code.
+- [Local Development Guide](./docs/LOCAL_DEVELOPMENT.md) - Set up a local development environment, customize the frontend, modify agent instructions and tools, and use evaluation to improve your code.

 ## Resource Clean-up